mmiakashs/mmiakashs.github.io/blog/_posts/2018-09-20-kaggle-api-google-colab.md

 ## Google drive authentication
-In this step, we will retrive the google drive authentication to use drive files(in this case to retrive the kaggle.json file, which we upload in the previous steps).
-Open the authentication link, which you will get in the ouput, after executing the following code cell.
-Then copy the authentication code into the code cell output's input box and complete the authentication process.
+In this step, we will retrieve the google drive authentication to use drive files(in this tutorial we will need this authentication to retrieve the kaggle.json file, which we uploaded in the previous steps).
+Open the authentication link, which you will get in the output, after executing the following code cell.
+Then copy the authentication code into the cell output's input box and complete the authentication process.

 ```
-from googleapiclient.discovery import build
+from googleapiclient.discovery import builds
 import io, os
 from googleapiclient.http import MediaIoBaseDownload
 from google.colab import auth